Teenager arrested outside burglar funeral

 Stabbed burglar Henry Vincent funeral: Teenager arrested

-A teenager was arrested on suspicion of assault outside the funeral of a burglar who was stabbed to death during a break-in in south-east London.
+Tempers flared and missiles were thrown during the funeral of a burglar who was stabbed to death during a break-in in south-east London.

-The male was arrested following an "incident" during the funeral of Henry Vincent, 37, police said.
+A teenager was arrested on suspicion of assault following an "incident" during the funeral of Henry Vincent, 37, police said.

-There was a heavy police presence and members of the public and journalists were advised to stay away as tempers flared.
+Bricks and eggs were thrown towards journalists near the church despite a heavy police presence in the area.

-The arrested youth has been released under investigation.
+The arrested youth was released under investigation.

 There was concern of a possible confrontation between the bereaved and supporters of Hither Green homeowner Richard Osborn-Brooks.